 How drivers can help reduce idle time

+Driver training can have a major influence on fuel savings and reduced maintenance costs.
 Many drivers remain in their trucks at rest stops and keep the engine running.
-This is an expensive and polluting way to keep drivers comfortable.
-Many drivers may not be aware of the financial and environmental cost of excessive idling.
-The US Department of Energy says that “idling for more than 10 seconds uses more fuel and produces more CO2 than restarting the engine.”
+However, they may not be aware of the financial and environmental costs of excessive idling.
+The DOE says that “idling for more than 10 seconds uses more fuel and produces more CO2 than restarting the engine.”

 The potential is there to gain substantial savings on fuel and maintenance and contribute to a cleaner environment.

 Motive offers an end-to-end fleet management platform.
 Tracking vehicle utilization and idle time are just a few of the many Motive features that can help you manage your fleet more efficiently and reduce operational expenditures.

-Call 844-325-9230 any time to talk to our customer support team about how Motive can help your fleet.
+Call 844-325-9230 anytime to talk to our Customer Support team about how Motive can help your fleet.